 To prepare the clementines cut off both ends, place the fruit on one end and cut off the rind slicing downwards.
 That way you will also remove the white part of the peel.

-This mango smoothie is quite thick, though also light and fluffy, almost mousse-like.
+This mango sweet potato smoothie is quite thick, though at the same time light and fluffy, almost mousse-like.
 You will get this fluffy effect if you use a powerful blender to make the smoothie.
 I used my fantastic Optimum VAC2 Air Vacuum Blender, which not only produces velvety smooth sauces, dips and smoothies, it also minimizes oxidisation.
 This preserves the nutritional value and flavour of ingredients, preventing discoloration.
 So your smoothie will be full of goodness, flavour and colour!

 Read my Optimum Blender review (contains Special Readers’ Offer) for more information as well as recipes I’ve made using this blender.

 This sweet potato smoothie bowl is delicious on its own but you can also sprinkle over some toasted nuts and/or seeds.
 You can also serve it with a dollop of thick yogurt (best if it contains live bacteria) or Skyr.
 For a more substantial breakfast add a few spoonfuls of your favourite granola.
 (If you need homemade, low sugar granola try my chocolate granola recipe).